autowarefoundation/autoware.universe/planning/behavior_velocity_planner/crosswalk-design.md

   <img src="docs/crosswalk/stop_margin.svg" width=90%>
 </div>

-The stop line is the reference point for the stopping position of the vehicle, but if there is no stop line in front of the crosswalk, the position `stop_line_distance` meters befor the crosswalk is the virtual stop line for the vehicle.
+The stop line is the reference point for the stopping position of the vehicle, but if there is no stop line in front of the crosswalk, the position `stop_line_distance` meters before the crosswalk is the virtual stop line for the vehicle.
 Then, if the stop position determined from `stop_margin` exists in front of the stop line determined from the HDMap or `stop_line_distance`, the actual stop position is determined according to `stop_margin` in principle, and vice versa.

 <div align="center">
   <img src="docs/crosswalk/stop_line.svg" width=45%>
   <img src="docs/crosswalk/stop_line_distance.svg" width=45%>
 </div>

-On the other hand, if pedestrian (bicycle) is crossing **wide** crosswalks seen in scramble intersections, and the pedestrian position is more than `stop_line_margin` meters away from the stop line, the accutual stop position is determined to be `stop_margin` and pedestrian position, not at the stop line.
+On the other hand, if pedestrian (bicycle) is crossing **wide** crosswalks seen in scramble intersections, and the pedestrian position is more than `stop_line_margin` meters away from the stop line, the actual stop position is determined to be `stop_margin` and pedestrian position, not at the stop line.

 <div align="center">
   <img src="docs/crosswalk/stop_line_margin.svg" width=90%>